-- submit a written explanation or justification of the extenuating circumstance(s) that caused the delay, including: - the timing and specific cause(s) of the delay - the ticket number if a request for assistance was submitted to the AmeriCorps Hotline - any information provided to the applicant by the AmeriCorps Hotline - o any other documentation or evidence that supports the justification - ensure that AmeriCorps receives the written explanation or justification and any other evidence that substantiates the claimed extenuating circumstance(s), via email to AmeriCorpsSeniors@americorps.gov no later than 24 hours after the application deadline as stated in the Notice.
+- submit a written explanation or justification of the extenuating circumstance(s) that caused the delay, including: - o the timing and specific cause(s) of the delay

+- the ticket number if a request for assistance was submitted to the AmeriCorps Hotline - o any information provided to the applicant by the AmeriCorps Hotline - o any other documentation or evidence that supports the justification - ensure that AmeriCorps receives the written explanation or justification and any other evidence that substantiates the claimed extenuating circumstance(s), via email to AmeriCorpsSeniors@americorps.gov no later than 24 hours after the application deadline as stated in the Notice.
 AmeriCorps will not consider an advance request to submit a late application.
 Please carefully review and follow the guidance in this section and submit your application as soon as possible.

-Communication with AmeriCorps staff, including an applicant's portfolio manager, is not a substitute for a written explanation or justification of the extenuating circumstance that caused the delay as outlined above.
-Applicants are required to continue working in eGrants, AmeriCorps' web-based application system, and with the AmeriCorps Hotline to submit the application.
+Communication with AmeriCorps staff, including an applicant's portfolio manager, is not a substitute for a written explanation or justification of the extenuating circumstance that caused the delay.
+The written explanation or justification must be sent to AmeriCorpsSeniors@americorps.gov to be compliant with the late application process.
+Applicants are required to continue working in eGrants, AmeriCorps web-based application system, and with the AmeriCorps Hotline to submit the application.
 AmeriCorps will determine whether or not to accept a late application on a case-by-case basis.

-Applicants that do not meet the application submission deadline and do not submit a written explanation or justification or any other evidence to overcome the presumption of noncompliance within the published timeframe will be deemed noncompliant.
+Applicants that do not meet the application submission deadline and do not submit a written explanation or justification or any other evidence to overcome the presumption of non-compliance within the published timeframe will be deemed noncompliant.
 If AmeriCorps sustains a noncompliant determination, the application will not be reviewed or selected for award.